sigswtool/jmdict-simple/README.md

 * simple.min.json.gz

 ### Build the latest version
-If you want to build the simple version based on thr latest JMdict dictionary version run the following command:
+If you want to build the simple version based on the latest JMdict dictionary version run the following command:

 ```bash
 npm run build